Ephigenia/notable-cli/README.md

     notable-cli new Project/Open-Source/YYYYMMDD-Note

 Will create a new file in the "Project/Open-Source/" directory.
 If that directory doesn’t exist it will get created.
+Also each directory is added as tag of the newly created file so you don’t have to add them as tags.

 ## Templates